codechrysalis1/butterflyEffect/README.md

 - Postgres

 - Station data is collected by scraping [Wikipedia](https://en.wikipedia.org/wiki/List_of_railway_stations_in_Japan:_A) for a list of station names in Japan and then getting their latitude and longitude from the Google geocoding API.
+- You can scrape the data again yourself by inserting a Google API key in `scrape-station-names.js` on line 8 and running `node scrape-station-names.js`.

 ## Environment & Set Up